willov/forking-workflow-exercise/README.md

-# Exercise to practice collaborative forking workflow
+### Exercise to practice collaborative forking workflow

 We will run this exercise in groups and we number the groups 1, 2, ..., etc.

-## Objectives
+Objectives:

 - Learn how to fork, modify the fork, and file a pull request towards forked repo
 - Learn how to update your fork with upstream changes

-## First part: Fork, clone, and modify
+#### First part: Fork, clone, and modify

-First fork this repository and then clone the fork.
+First fork this repository ion GitHub into your namespace and then clone the fork to your computer.

 Then add a file `groupN.py` where N is your group number, e.g. `group17.py`.

 This file should contain a function called `tweet()` which returns a string of maximum 140 characters, for instance:

 ```python
 def tweet():
     return "please replace this boring sentence with something more fun"